nshlapo/CompArchFinal/writeup.md

 ##FPU Construction

 We constructed our FPU by progressively building up the complexity of our mathematical components.

+###Converter
 We began with a simple converter from 32-bit integer format to 32-bit single precision floating point format.
 ![Converter block diagram](img/final/converter.jpg)

 The converter functions by first converting 2s complement negatives to their corresponding positive number.
 It left shifts the 32-bit fixed number until it encounters a 1 in the MSB.
 It then outputs the result as a floating point number, which consists of a sign bit, the correct 2<sup>n</sup> exponent, and 23 significant digits after the radix point.